philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-8. Formulate a finance settings dictionary for the farmers: A finance input dictionaries has the following keys, as defined in :ref:`py_champ_entities_finance`.
+8. Formulate a finance settings dictionary for the farmers: A finance input dictionaries has the following keys, as defined in :ref:`py_champ_components_finance`.

     - 'energy_price': The price of energy [1e4 $/PJ].
     - 'crop_price' and 'crop_cost': The price and cost of different crops [$/bu].